 Once the children complete all of the levels of catechism they become an Akolouthos (ἀκόλουθος).
 The children then assist with leadership roles, teach the younger children or take part in their own discussion activities together.
 If the children wish to further their understanding of the faith they then join our adult education activity.

 We encourage all of the children of our community to attend the archdiocese youth camp each year.
-This is a summer camp for 9 to 18 year olds and takes place near Much Wenlock in South Shropshire.
+This is a summer camp for 9 to 18 year olds.
 It is a fantastic event with a whole range of activities where children get to meet other Orthodox Christians from the all over the archdiocese.
 They make lifelong friends there and it helps to strengthen their commitment to the Faith.